david-shao/codepath-app0/README.md

 Figuring out how to see content in the File Explorer in Android Device Monitor required some research.
 Apparently when using a virtual device with API 25 it doesn't show anything.
 I had to change the device to use API 23 for it to work properly.
+I had a lot of trouble modifying table columns after I started using FlowDB and decided to update my TodoItem model.
+I tried using migrations but couldn't get it to work.
+Eventually decided it was faster to simply uninstall the app and start with fresh database every time I had to change the model, though I realize this would not work for an app that's live in production.

 ## License